shamim1258/Shamim/Technology/Python/libraries.md

             -  It will add r_math symbol in the module's global namespace referencing same object as above created in sys.module `module1.globals()` even if math already present in the namespace and both will refer to same object in sys.module.
    -  `from math import sqrt`
       -  First check if module 'math' is present in 'sys.modules' `is math in sys.module`
-         -  If present in sys.module than it will refer to this and not import again.
+         -  If present in sys.module than it will refer to this and not import math again.
             -  It will add sqrt symbol in the module's global namespace referencing same object math.sqrt and not add math in global namespace.
          -  If not present in sys.module
             -  It will import the module math and create the reference in sys.module with keyword as math.